Albert-Byrone/Albert-Byrone/README.md

 ### Hello World 👋
-I am a fullstack software engineer
+I am a full-stack software engineer
-- 🔭 Working on multiple frontend and backend project using React and Python(Django and Flask)
+- 🔭 Working on multiple frontend and backend projects using React and Python(Django and Flask)
 - 🌱 Learning design patterns in depth

 <br>